AdobeDocs/analytics-platform.en/help/components/exports/cja-data-feeds/aa-cja-column-reference.md

 ---
 # Map Adobe Analytics data feed columns to Customer Journey Analytics

-Since Adobe Analytics and Customer Journey Analytics operate fundamentally different, a 1:1 column mapping is not possible.
-These differences are further exacerbated by the fact that every Adobe Analytics and Customer Journey Analytics implementation wildy differs.
+A true 1:1 mapping between Adobe Analytics and Customer Journey Analytics data feed columns is not possible.
+The two products differ fundamentally, and each organization's implementation can vary significantly.

-This reference is designed to help data engineers adjust their Adobe Analytics-focused data feed workflows column-by-column to a workflow based on Customer Journey Analytics data feeds.
+This reference helps data engineers evaluate Adobe Analytics data feed columns and identify the closest Customer Journey Analytics equivalents for their workflows.

 >[!NOTE]
 >